 6. Our school will participate in Fruity Fridays with everybody in school bringing and buying only fresh fruit / veg and Sugar Smart drinks for tuck

-7. Adopt the Bristol Sugar Smart workplace declaration
+For ideas, visit the Sugar Smart workplace page.

 Bristol’s Youth Council

 In December 2016, we held a youth debate in the Council Chamber and discussed if Bristol should become a Sugar Smart City.